chngj/PrimePick_Electionics/README.md

 **Sales**

 - **COVID-19 Growth:** From March 2020 until January 2022 the average monthly sale revenue was ~830K USD.
 Outside of these months the average monthly sale revenue was ~360K USD.
+This represents an 128% increase.

 ## Recommendations